How to Use VLOOKUP to Find Approximate Match for Text in Excel

 Get Approximate Match Multiple Texts with Helper Column and VLOOKUP Function

-Read More: How to Find Partial Match in Two Columns in Excel (4 Methods)
+Read More: Use VLOOKUP to Find Multiple Values with Partial Match in Excel

 Related Articles